mrtrumbe/recipo/Meat/Braised_Brisket.md

 and tomato paste.
 Fry and stir until fragrant, about 1-2 minutes.
 Add the tomato sauce and stir and fry until most of the liquid is gone, about 3-5 minutes.
 Add the white wine and scrape the pan, getting any bits unstuck from the bottom and sides of the pan.
-Add the chicken stock, remaining kosher salt, and soy sauce and stir thoroughly, then bring the mixture back to a vigorous simmer.
+Add the chicken stock, remaining kosher salt, soy sauce, and
+brown sugar and stir thoroughly, then bring the mixture back to a vigorous simmer.
 Shut off the heat and stir in the vanilla extract and lime juice.

 Add the brisket back to the pan (or move the brisket and liquid to a new pan), cover the pan, then put the pan in the 300˚F oven.
 Let the brisket braise for